Walkman100/OpenRA-Install-Guide/README.md

 The music for the Dune2K mod was removed from the download mirrors because of licensing concerns (see [this PR](https://github.com/OpenRA/OpenRAWeb/pull/268)).

-You can still get the zip containing the music from their servers at `81.169.246.181/d2k-music.zip` or from this repo.
+You can still get the zip containing the music from this repo.

 This archive needs to be extracted to the `d2k` mod folder (see [folder paths](#folder-paths) section), so that the `*.AUD` files end up in the `Music` folder.